eclipse/lsp4jakarta/docs/BUILDING.md

     `git clone git@github.com:eclipse/lsp4jakarta.git`

 2. Build the project with Maven by running the `./buildAll.sh` script from the `lsp4jakarta` directory with Maven and [Tycho](https://github.com/eclipse/tycho).
-This script runs `mvn clean install` on the components the following order:
+This script runs `mvn clean install` on the components in the following order:

     1. Builds Jakarta EE JDT LS Extension and runs automated tests